0

 On the right-hand corner of the west facade is a 4.5m high prehistoric menhir, locally known as the Pierre St Julien (St Julian's Stone).
 Natural weathering of the sandstone has given the menhir's surface an unusual appearance, superficially similar to carved drapery.
 The stone was moved here in 1778, after the dolmen of which it had been part which was demolished.

-Text imported from Wikipedia article "Le Mans Cathedral" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Le Mans Cathedral" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants